 An audit of ACSLPA regulated members' CCP submissions takes place annually.
-It is designed to identify regulated members whose written submissions do not meet the criteria to indicate that they satisfactorily completed the CCP activities.
-These are the regulated members who, based on the information contained in their CCP submission, may be at risk for competence drift.
+It is designed to identify regulated members whose written submissions indicate that they did not satisfactorily complete the required CCP activities in the practice year.
 The requirements for successful completion of each of the CCP activities are shown in the table below.